Martin Freeman on Who Do You Think You Are?: Everything you need to know

 When he was just 10 years old, Martin Freeman’s father died of a heart attack.
 As a child, the actor tried to show people that he was a “brave little four-foot thunderball”.
-“I’ve only realised how tough it is as I’ve got older,” he says.
+“I’ve only realised how tough it is as I’ve got older,” he says at the start of his episode of Who Do You Think You Are?
 The early loss of his father had another effect: Martin knows “embarrassingly little” about his dad’s side of the family.

 At the Imperial War Museum, Martin sees the war diary of the 150th Field Ambulance, Leonard’s unit.
 It says that two men died as the result of a Luftwaffe attack on 24 May 1940, but gives no names.
 Martin next heads for Wenlock Barracks in Hull.
 Here, he at last gets confirmation that Leonard died in an air raid.
 He also sees a memorial to his grandfather.

-Going back a generation, Martin also wants to know more about his great-grandfather, Richard William Freeman, who was born in 1853.
-The 1871 census delivers a surprise: Richard was blind and is listed as living in a special school in Hampstead.
+Going back a generation, Martin also wants to know more about his great grandfather, Richard William Freeman, who was born in 1853.
+The 1871 census records deliver a surprise: Richard was blind and is listed as living in a special school in Hampstead.
 The school, now run by the Royal London Society for the Blind, has moved to Kent, but its archives are intact.
 Martin learns that, at a time when education reformers were recognising that blind people could lead independent lives, Richard was trained as a musician.

 By the 1880s, Richard was living in Worthing, Sussex.
 He was organist at St Andrew’s Church, West Tarring and lived in a generously proportioned house.
 Despite his blindness, Richard had joined the middle classes.
 He was married and had a large family.